TurkuNLP/register-annotation-docs/_register/IN-lt.md

 ---

 - Any document describing legislation
+- Texts belonging to Legal terms and conditions are official by nature
-- E.g., privacy policies, long cookie descriptions, texts describing terms and conditions, bills
+- E.g., privacy policies, long cookie descriptions, texts describing terms and conditions, bills, rules of an association
+- For rules of a game, see [Other how-to](HI-oh)

 <!-- details -->